lulzzz/bot-littleaccountant/README.md

 * Get and run the emulator: http://docs.botframework.com/connector/tools/bot-framework-emulator

+# How to run tests
+* Get mocha with "npm install -g mocha"
+* Run "mocha" from the root folder
+* Depending on your internet connection, you might want to increase the timeout

 ## Privacy statements
 The bot will store the financial data you provide in a database hosted in the Microsoft Azure Cloud infrastructure.
 That information is bound to a hashed version of your Skype ID.